fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 * Introduce an optional method to interpret float-like literals, something like FromDecimal
 * Implement this optimization https://github.com/fsharp/fslang-suggestions/issues/602#issuecomment-510754929

-Having this in place would result in a more consisting language, instead of adding another half-way feature, you complete an existing half-way feature and make it full usable.
-And now the problem of a specific library is solved by another library.
+@gusty says:

-TODO: This is an interesting potential alternative and could potentially result in the removal of numeric widenings from this RFC.
+> "Having this in place would result in a more consisting language, instead of adding another half-way feature, you complete an existing half-way feature and make it full usable.
+And now the problem of a specific library is solved by another library."

 # Compatibility